Technical Analysis of Stocks for Beginners in Indian Financial Markets 2022

 Technical Analysis works on a few vital assumptions:

-Price consists of all the Information – Any open or hidden information about stock will reflect in the price of the particular stock.
+Price consists of all the Information – Any open or hidden information about stock will be reflected in the price of the particular stock.

-For example, a key person in a company came to know that his company will be benefitted immensely due to a new contract.
+For example, a key person in a company came to know that his company will benefit immensely due to a new contract.

 Hence, he decides to accumulate some shares with the help of others (insider trading or buying) for quick gains.

-His accumulation results in extra volume compared to daily average volume and push the price on the upside.
+His accumulation results in extra volume compared to the daily average volume and pushes the price to the upside.

 Hence, a technical analyst can quickly notice these changes in the price and volume.